This post has the following content warnings:

 ...makes fire.

 The fist-sized ball of flame floats lazily above his hand, unaffected by the chill and the wind.
-It's warm, it's warm enough he can feel it, he holds it close to his face and basks in it...
-But... it's not warm enough to dispel the cold.
-It's worse, actually, because he's stopped moving and the chill has started to seep into his bones.
+It's warm, it's warm enough he can feel it, he holds it close to his face and basks in it... but... it's not warm enough to dispel the cold.
+It's worse, actually, because he's stopped moving and the chill has started to seep deeper into his bones.
 His feet are numb and freezing, and the word "frostbite" pops into his mind with a terrifying mental image of toes growing blue and black and falling off.

-The shrubs.
+But first, more fire.
+He looks around and, ah, the shrubs.
 He has vague memories about burning shrubs being bad for some reason, but he doesn't know what the reason is, and right now he really needs a bigger fire.

 Permalink